Things You Should Do Before You Sell Your Car

 A vehicle is typically worth more if the buyer believes the former owner maintained it properly.
 If your car is clean, you may be able to negotiate a better price rather than selling it as-is.
 Obtaining a higher price entails more than emptying the garbage and vacuuming the chairs.
 For approximately $100 to $200, you may have your automobile detailed to restore the seats and carpets to their original state, wipe up the crevices between the seats, and leave the glass and other interior surfaces pristine.

 “By giving your interior a fresh, clean aroma, you’ll also make the car feel clean and leave a pleasant impression,” says RJ de Vera of Meguiar, a car care product firm based in Irvine, California.

 You don’t want to just hire anyone to detail your car, you need to make sure the business is professional and has a good reputation.
 At Tans Auto Detailing, they deliver an outstanding finished product and make sure to get into every nook and cranny of your vehicle.
-So if you’re in the Portland, Oregon/ Vancouver, Washington area, visit tans auto detailing website to schedule a detail today.
+So if you’re in Boise, Idaho, visit tans auto detailing website to schedule a detail today.